shridhar07wik/Martha/README.md

 This project implements Langchain Document Loaders, Langchain DB Agents and use TTS to be your AI assistant.

-With a lot of room to improve, I would love to hear any feedback you might have for this project.
+With a lot of room to improve, it's very much a work in progress.